victorandre957/ide-experimentador/wiki.md

 and a list of steps selected for the plan.
 - Business Rules: The user must select only the predefined steps, some steps may require others to be executed first, if selected, the previous steps must be added as well

+### Create screen to delete an existing plan

+- Responsible: [Responsible name]
+- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Description: The user should be able to select a plan for deletion.
+- Business Rules: The user must be authenticated on the platform

 ### Other feature